baselime/docs/getting-started/queries.md

 This section is a quick start on how to define Queries, Alerts and Dashboards with the Baselime CLI.

-Baselime supports Observability as Code: defining your observability configurations as code, rather than clicking in a web UI.
-The entire platform is driven by YAML files that you can track in your version control.
+Baselime is based on Observability as Code: defining your observability configurations as code, rather than point-and-click web UIs.
+Our entire platform is driven by YAML files that you can track in your version control.

 Create a `.baselime.yml` file in the root of your project folder, and use it to define queries, alerts and dashboards.